 The concept of period panties has always existed—just not quite in the way that these new ones do.
 Traditionally, they’ve been the rattiest pair of granny panties you’ve owned for a decade that you don’t mind “ruining” with leaks and such.
 (It goes without saying that this is probably your least sexy pair.)

-What are period panties, and why do women need them?
+What are period panties, and who needs them?

 Period panties are underwear that you use during your menstrual period.
 They are made with special fabrics that absorb discharge and draw them away from your body, yet lock the moisture in the fabric itself.
 They’re leak-resistant, but also breathable.
 So that’s basically magic, right?
 Actually, it’s science!